Amogh-innov/Ds1/README.md

-Software required : python 3.4.3
+Software required : python 3.4.3. or later

-Modules required  : pandas packages and anaconda packages Save all the files in same folder
+Modules required  : pandas packages and anaconda packages.

+Save all the files in same folder.